DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 ### 2. Prepare your environment for the ODM installation (25 min)

-To get access to the ODM material, you must have an IBM entitlement registry key to pull the images from the IBM Entitled registry.
+To get access to the ODM material, you must have an IBM entitlement key to pull the images from the IBM Entitled registry.
-It's what will be used in the next step of this tutorial.
+This is what will be used in the next step of this tutorial.

-But, you can also download the ODM on Kubernetes package (.tgz file) from Passport Advantage® (PPA) and then push the contained images to the EKS Container Registry (ECR).
-If you prefer to manage ODM images this way, find the explanation [here](README-ECR-REGISTRY.md)
+You can also download the ODM on Kubernetes package (.tgz file) from Passport Advantage® (PPA), and then push the contained images to the EKS Container Registry (ECR).
+If you prefer to manage the ODM images this way, see the details [here](README-ECR-REGISTRY.md)

 #### a.
 Retrieve your entitled registry key